 - Put IP on "Yogurt" setting.
 Press the "Adjust" button to "Boil" or "HIGH."
 (The readout will depend on your model.
 After this, on some Instant Pot models, you'll need to press the "Start" button.)

-- Proceed with Step 3 in the main recipe above, pressing the "Cancel" button when the oat milk reaches the right temperature, as indicated in that step.
+- Proceed with Steps 3 and 4 in the main recipe above, pressing the "Cancel" button when the oat milk reaches the right temperature, as indicated in Step 4.